AnCode666/ifc2gltf/README.md

 **GLTFExporter** [https://threejs.org/docs/#examples/en/exporters/GLTFExporter]

 The code used to build the 3D viever, the UI, and to read the IFC files is a copy of the ifcLoader example from That Open Documents [https://docs.thatopen.com/Tutorials/Components/Core/IfcLoader].
-Look for the comments in the code that start with "AnCode:" to locate the code needed to convert and download the GLB file.
+Go to the file src/example.ts and look for the comments in the code that start with "AnCode:" to locate the code needed to convert and download the GLB file.

 The converter uses Vite as build tool.